 I am not quite sure where the next image on the negative strip was taken, but it must have been somewhere between Coley (Image 1) and Hipperholme (Image 3).
-Half demolished buildings, slag heaps, silhouetted chimneys: it’s an image of time rather than place.
-Hopefully someone will be able to pin down the location: all suggestions will be gratefully received.
+Half demolished buildings, slag heaps, silhouetted chimneys: it's an image of time rather than place.
+Hopefully someone will be able to pin down the location: all suggestions … Continue reading Time And Place

 Another in my series of high-resolution scanned flowers.
 I think this was an orchid at one time in its life, but now it is old and withered, a little twisted, and well passed its prime.
 It is old age.
 I know what it's like.

 Yesterday, I went for a socially distanced walk with my son in the grounds of Wortley Hall, Sheffield.
-This magnificent eighteenth century stately home has, for the past half century, been owned by the British labour and trade union movement, and used for meetings and residential courses, as well as being made available to the general public as a venue.
-A beautiful setting for a gorgeous walk: grandeur without guilt.
+This magnificent eighteenth century stately home has, for the past half century, been owned by the British labour and trade union movement, and used for meetings and residential courses, as well as being made available to the … Continue reading Grandeur Without Guilt

 The final shot in this particular strip of six negatives, and all the climbing and scaling of hillside and stone steps is worthwhile.
-The view from the top of Godley Bank, when you suddenly catch sight of that carpet of industry and activity that is Halifax, must be one of the grandest views of the north of England.
-Even better when seen from the top of a bus.
-Again, this must date from around 1967: a year or two before those houses to the right of the road were demolished.
+The view from the top of Godley Bank, when you suddenly catch sight of that carpet of industry and activity that is Halifax, must be one of the grandest views of the … Continue reading One Of The Grandest Views

 Anyone who has been following the progress of my scans for the last few days will know where I had arrived at by the end of this strip of negatives from the late 1960s.
-It is Halifax’s answer to a triumphal arch: built by the Borough Engineer in 1900 out of stone and cast iron; a monument to the power of hard work and industry.
-It is the stone steps leading up to Godley Bridge.
+It is Halifax's answer to a triumphal arch: built by the Borough Engineer in 1900 out of stone and cast iron; … Continue reading Godley Bridge